-Many questions have been asked about the inception and authorship of the Panchatantra stories, and they are as follows:
+Many questions have been asked about the origin and authorship of the Panchatantra stories, such as:

 Who wrote the Panchatantra?